meuleman/epilogos/README.md

 To be presented with minimal documentation of arguments needed to run similarity search, simply run the command `simsearch --help` or `python -m simsearch --help` (More in-depth explanation is given [below](#command-line-options-similarity-search))

-By default, similarity search runs locally in the command line.
-Should you desire to use a computational cluster managed by [SLURM](https://slurm.schedmd.com/) (as used in Epilogos score calculation), a example bash script has been provided in <code>epilogos/bin/sim_search_multizoom.sh</code>
+Due to its computationally intensive nature, calculating similarity search results requires a computational cluster managed by [SLURM](https://slurm.schedmd.com/) (as used in Epilogos score calculation).
+If you want to query previously calculated similarity search results, this can is done without a computational cluster, simply in the command line.

 <a name="similarity-search-example"></a>